aridjayarecipes/cutesrecipes.web.app/content/post/2490-simple-way-to-make-ultimate-meatless-meatballs-made-from-banana-peels.md

 - " Parsley"
 - " Parmesan cheese"
 recipeinstructions:
 - "This time, I used peels of 3 yellow bananas.
-Greenish bananas are better for &#39;meatballs&#39;, as the riper the banana gets, the thinner and sweeter the peel becomes."
+Greenish bananas are better for 'meatballs', as the riper the banana gets, the thinner and sweeter the peel becomes."
 - "Carefully wash the banana peels under running water, and wipe off the water."
 - "Chop the banana peels, onion, and carrot, and put them into a mixing bowl.
 Add the oregano, nutmeg, flour, bread crumbs, egg (if you are vegan, use a flax egg instead), and some salt and pepper.
 Mix them all -- using hands makes your life a lot easier."
 - "Cover the mixture and let stand in the fridge for 30-45 minutes.
-If you skip this step, your meatballs will fall apart so don&#39;t forget to rest the mixture."
+If you skip this step, your meatballs will fall apart so don't forget to rest the mixture."
 - "Take out the mixture from the fridge, and form it into meatballs.
-I&#39;ve got 12 meatballs from the mixture this time."
+I've got 12 meatballs from the mixture this time."
 - "Put the olive oil and sliced garlic in a pan, and turn on the heat.
 Sauté the garlic until fragrant.
-Then add the tomato purée, red wine, sugar, soy sauce (it&#39;s a secret ingredient...), and salt and pepper, and stir the sauce on medium heat until it starts to simmer."
+Then add the tomato purée, red wine, sugar, soy sauce (it's a secret ingredient...), and salt and pepper, and stir the sauce on medium heat until it starts to simmer."
 - "Gently add the banana peel meatballs to the sauce.
-Make sure the meatballs won&#39;t stick together."
+Make sure the meatballs won't stick together."
 - "Simmer on medium-low heat for about 10 minutes, with the lid on.
 Turn the meatballs halfway through."
 - "Season to taste and garnish with parsley and parmesan.
 Serve hot!"
 categories: